Blockport Reaches Market Cap of $2.23 Million (BPT)

-Blockport (CURRENCY:BPT) traded 1.4% lower against the dollar during the 1-day period ending at 12:00 PM Eastern on September 12th.
-Blockport has a total market capitalization of $2.23 million and $31,678.00 worth of Blockport was traded on exchanges in the last day.
-During the last seven days, Blockport has traded down 4.5% against the dollar.
-One Blockport coin can now be purchased for approximately $0.0386 or 0.00000368 BTC on major exchanges.
+Blockport (CURRENCY:BPT) traded 1.4% lower against the US dollar during the 1-day period ending at 20:00 PM E.T. on September 16th.
+In the last seven days, Blockport has traded down 4.5% against the US dollar.
+One Blockport coin can now be purchased for about $0.0386 or 0.00000368 BTC on popular cryptocurrency exchanges.
+Blockport has a total market cap of $2.23 million and approximately $31,678.00 worth of Blockport was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.